sergiodxa/TaskManager/README.md

 git clone git@github.com:sergiodxa/TaskManager.git
 ```

-Later you need to install dependencies using the next commands:
+Later you need to install dependencies using the next command:

 ```
 npm install
-bower install
 ```

-This is going to install the dependencies of the backend (with npm) and frontend (with bower).
+This is going to install the dependencies of the backend (with npm) and frontend (with bower) and run bower's tasks to minify and merge all the JavaScript.

-Once you done this you need minify and merge the AngularJS's controllers and services, you can do this using the commands:
+You can run bowers' tasks manually using the command

 ```
-gulp minify
-gulp merge
+npm run build
 ```

 When you end this you can start the WebApp with the follow command: